 Happy Christmas to all our friends

-Educate your children that not everyone is so fortunate to get what they want, think twice about posting a picture on Facebook of a huge pile of presents under the tree – yes it looks great but do consider that for some, putting one present under a tree is a major achievement.
-I’m not saying don’t enjoy Christmas, sit in a corner and feel guilty about your status, just spare a thought for those in a different circumstance.
+Educate your children that not everyone has a happy Christmas, think twice about posting a picture on Facebook of a huge pile of presents under the tree – yes it looks great but do consider that for some, putting one present under a tree is a major achievement.
+Just spare a thought for those in different circumstances.
 Maybe ask your children if they have any old toys they no longer need that are in good clean condition and donate to your local children’s hospital ward, a recent stay in hospital with my grandchild showed me how well needed they are.

 “How wonderful it is that nobody need wait a single moment before starting to improve the world.”

 “No one ever got poor from giving…” Anne Frank